maxcrous/GameOfLife/README.md

 # GameOfLife
-A C++ implementation of Conway's Game of Life with zero runtime dependencies.
+A C++ implementation of Conway's Game of Life with zero runtime dependencies and a user interface.

 ![demo](demo.gif)